Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Google Maps - Car Option

-There is also the option to travel to Hokkaido by Shinkansen , but the travel time from Tokyo Station is approximately 8 hours.
-Furthermore, you can only take the Shinkansen to Shin-Hakodate-Hokuto Station, after which you must transfer to a regional train to Sapporo.
-Of all the options, I definitely recommend investing the money and traveling by plane to save time.
+There is also the option of taking the Shinkansen all the way to Hokkaido, but the travel time from Tokyo Station is about 8 hours.
+You can only get as far as Shin-Hakodate-Hokuto Station by Shinkansen, after which you need to transfer to a regional train to Sapporo.
+Of all the options, I definitely recommend investing the money and flying to save time.

 Google Maps - Train Option